 Harvey, father of five, just turned 30 and has achieved what every artist wishes for: esteem.

 He was the Best of Show winner at the 2008 Santa Fe Indian Market, one of the highest honors Native American artists can receive.

 Gallery manager Jamie Way of Santa Fe NM describes his paintings this way: “He is painting something no one has seen before,” she said.
 “He is drawing on his own vision of the beings, coming out of his own mythology.”

 We’re happy to see that a young Native American artist receives so much esteem for his work.
-If you want to give Sheldon Harvey esteem, visit the Indian Market 2009 in Santa Fe this weekend, August 21-23, 2009.

 Two days ago we were at the plaza in Santa Fe, NM and enjoyed an incredible singing performance.
 Hundreds of listeners shopping, eating and walking around the plaza were attracted by these remarkable voices.